Modern office floor plan strategies & examples

 Key takeaways

-- Effective office design supports new ways of working, including activity-based working, agile methodologies, and flexible seating arrangements like hot desking and neighborhoods.
+• Effective layouts enable new ways of working, including activity-based work, agile teams, and flexible seating models

 Modern offices need modern office floor plans

-It’s clear the pandemic has ushered in a ‘new normal’.
-But the reality is that office design and layouts have been in flux since the 1960s.
-This is when open offices started to rise in popularity.
+It’s easy to think the “where to work” debate is a recent development.
+The reality is that office design and layouts have been in flux since the 1960s.
+This is when open offices started to rise in popularity

 Today, of course, concerns about office layout and the office environment have more to do with creating work areas that better serve the needs of both employees and employers.
 This is a task which is inherently complicated by the rise in hybrid work.
 Hybrid is quickly becoming our default way of working.